ItsAceCraft/DarkEdge-Theme/README.md

-# DarkEdge Theme, A Free Pterodactyl Theme by ItsAceCraft!
+# DarkEdge Theme!
+A Free Pterodactyl Theme by ItsAceCraft.
-Description: Dark Mode Theme
+Description: Dark, Free and v1.0+

 Compatible Pterodactyl Versions:
 v1.0 and Above [Currently 1.6.2 | At 3/10/21]